department-of-veterans-affairs/va.gov-team/products/vetext/ux/COVID 2-Way Outreach A-B.md

 ### March 9, One site, ~5000 messages per condition.

 **Results:**
-B performed worse than A by a statistically *insignificant* 12.42% on successful scheduling, and better by 2.99% on response rate.
+B performed worse than A by a statistically *insignificant* 12.42% on successful scheduling, and better by a statistically *insignificant* 2.99% on response rate.

 A (current message):
 > %FACILITY_NAME% is offering COVID-19 vaccines to Veterans who receive care at VA.